 Field work conducted by ALX at the Bradley West showing in the fall of 2022, identified a northeast-southwest trending structure hosting visible radioactive occurrences along its 60m length where it was cut off by overburden in both directions along strike.
 Four representative samples were collected from radioactive outcrop along the Bradley showings.
-Subsequent to the quarter ending March 31 2023, the Company received geochemical values ranging from 0.08% to 1.77% U3O8.
+During the quarter ending June 30, 2023, the Company received the results of the sampling program with geochemical values ranging from 0.08% to 1.77% U3O8.

-ALX has since applied to the Government of Saskatchewan for a surface exploration permit, including ground geophysics, for follow-up exploration at Bradley Lake.
-The exploration plan includes detailed geological mapping, prospecting, and a time-domain EM ("TDEM") survey to seek geophysical targets related to the area of the Bradley Lake showings.
+ALX has received a surface exploration permit, including ground geophysics, for follow-up exploration at Bradley Lake.
+The exploration plan includes detailed geological mapping, prospecting and a time-domain EM (TDEM) survey to seek geophysical targets related to the area of the Bradley Lake showings.